on-background/spanish-plate-recognizer/README.md

 # important

-All images should be stored in a folder called "img" which has to be in the same path as the Python's code.
+All images should be stored in a folder called *img* which has to be in the same path as the Python's code.

-Also you can change path or/and name of this folder modifying variable "folder_dir" content.
+Also you can change path or/and name of this folder modifying variable *folder_dir* content.